 History of the Hawaiʻi Office of the Auditor

 It is the constitutional duty of the Auditor to conduct post-audits of the transactions, accounts, programs and performance of all departments, offices, and agencies of the State and its political subdivisions.
 The 1978 Constitutional Convention clarified these duties, making clear that the office’s post-auditing functions are not limited to financial audits, but also include program and performance audits of government agencies.
 While financial audits attest to the accuracy of financial statements and adequacy of financial records and internal control systems of agencies, program and performance audits assess the performance, management, and effectiveness of government agencies and programs providing information to improve operations, facilitate decision-making, and increase public accountability.
 Click here for a more complete discussion.

 The Auditor has overall responsibility for the policies and direction of the office.
-She is supported by a deputy auditor, five other managers, 15 analysts, and four office services staff.
+The Auditor is supported by a deputy auditor, six other managers, 15 analysts, and four information technology and office services staff.
 The tasks of planning, researching, and drafting audit reports and other work products are carried out individually or by teams.
-Our staff come from a variety of backgrounds including public administration, accounting, education, business administration, journalism, and law.
-When specialized expertise is needed, we contract with consultants.
+Staff come from a variety of backgrounds including public administration, accounting, education, business administration, journalism, and law.
+When specialized expertise is needed, the office contracts with consultants.
 We also contract for the majority of the State’s financial statement audits.
-Our office services staff publish the reports largely in-house.
+We publish our reports largely in-house.